 EDAD 798 Internship/Mentorship Experience (3 Hours) Prerequisite: Consent of Program Coordinator.
 A well planned exercise of at least a 360 clock hour, semester long, supervised, administrative internship of uninterrupted and concentrated work in the area of specialization.
 Students who lack significant administrative experience prior to entering may be required to spend up to one full year on internship at the discretion of the doctoral committee.
-Locations for internships may include elementary, middle or secondary school settings, central offices or other educational settings.
+Locations for internships may include elementary, middle or secondary school settings.
 A written report and an evaluation of the internship are required at the end of the field experience.